alexandrehsaad/swift-motions/README.md

 ## Feedback

-We would love to hear your thoughts or feedback on how we can improve Motion Kit!
+We would love to hear your thoughts or feedback on how we can improve Swift Motion!